kmike/tornado-slacker/README.rst

       It is also wise to return as little as possible if HttpWorker is used.

-* ``slacker.workers.django.DjangoHttpWorker`` is just a HttpWorker with default values for use with bundled django remote server hook implementation (``slacker.django_backend``).
+* ``slacker.workers.DjangoHttpWorker`` is just a HttpWorker with default values for use with bundled django remote server hook implementation (``slacker.django_backend``).

   In order to enable django hook, include 'slacker.django_backend.urls'